For Prospective Students

 Q: What if I have taken AP Bio or Anatomy and Physiology in High School?

 A: If you have taken advanced placement biology in high school, the Biology Department recommends that you begin with an introductory course in an area that you have not studied.
 If you have taken Anatomy and Physiology, you could start with Microbiology or Botany.
 If you have taken AP Bio, choose an area to explore in more depth, such as Marine Biology.
-Alternatively, you may enroll in a 200-level course such as Biometrics, Environmental Biology, Emerging Diseases, Cell Biology, Cell and Developmental Biology, or Evolution.
+Alternatively, you may enroll in a 200-level course such as Biometrics, Environmental Biology, Emerging Diseases, Cell Biology, or Evolution.

 Q: Are there other courses I should take in my first year at Beloit College as a Biology major?